qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Backspace is delete.
 * F1 to F12 form top row numbers and minus/equals.
 * F13 to F24 form second row Q-].
-* Right alt/control are home and end.
 * Comma and period are page up/down.
 * Semicolon is pause.
 * Apostrophy is print screen.
 * Escape is backtick.
 * Enter is pure escape for easy shift escape typing.
+* Right control/alt function as modifiers for F1-F24 usage.

 ## Macroboard Layer
 * Right control exchanged with function shift key.